Bowling Bowling Bowling Parking Parking

 Bowling Bowling Bowling Parking Parking is the second live EP by the American rock band Green Day, released in July 1996.
 It was released across Eurasia, parts of South America, and Australia, and to date has not seen a release in North America.
 It was recorded during the tour of Insomniac in 1996 in Tokyo and Prague, with the exception of "Knowledge", which was recorded during the Dookie tour.

 Commercial performance

 Bowling Bowling Bowling Parking Parking peaked at number 42 on the Japanese album chart.

 Track listing

 Tracks originate from the Slappy EP, Kerplunk!, Dookie, and Insomniac.
-All tracks are written by Green Day with the exception of "Knowledge", which was written by Operation Ivy.
+All tracks are written by Green Day with the exception of "Knowledge", written by Jesse Michaels.